cpmpercussion/homepage/_posts/2021-01-10-laptop-music-workshop.md

 - Try the `EDrums()` kit as well---these work the same way, but sound like a drum machine.
 You also get two extra sounds: clap `cp` and cowbell `cb`.

+- Try using [tidal](https://tidalcycles.org/docs/patternlib/tutorials/mini_notation/) expressions with other synths, this is a really expressive way to write complicated sequences quickly!

 {:.info-box}
 The `Drums` synth plays back sound files (samples).
 So it is actually a bit different than the `Kick` and `Hat` instruments we used above.
 Have a look in the [reference](https://gibber.cc/playground/docs/index.html#instruments-drums) to see how this works.